Butter is one of the longer-lasting dairy products, usually staying fresh for up to around four months in the fridge.

 Can you freeze butter?

-Not only is butter suitable for the freezer, it’s a pretty simple process too.
-Not only that, but – unlike other dairy products – the quality of butter isn’t affected much by the freezing process.
+Not only is butter suitable for the freezer, but it’s also a pretty simple process too.
+And – unlike other dairy products – the quality of butter isn’t affected much by the freezing process.

 Read on to find out how to freeze butter, how long it will last in the freezer, how to properly thaw it and other ways it can be stored.

 How Do You Freeze Butter?

 Butter can, handily, be frozen as is once you’ve bought it.
 It can be as simple as placing the pack you bought from the store straight into the freezer – this also removes the need to label the butter, plus the “use by” date will be on there.